How to Do Laundry While Traveling

 - Antimicrobial fabric

-- Travel fit
+- Comfortable fit

 A long-time travel buddy recently put me onto a new underwear company called Saxx.
 He raved about the new design of… well… the cup portion of these travel underwear, and swears by them.
 They’re literally the only underwear he owns now, and after taking ’em for a spin, I’m a big fan.

-Never Pack White
+Never Pack White Clothing

 Cotton Travels Poorly

-Honestly, cotton is cheap and easy to pack, but if you plan on doing laundry on the road, ditch the cotton for polyester, or at least a poly blend.
+Cotton is cheap and easy to pack, but if you plan on doing laundry on the road, ditch the cotton for polyester, or at least a poly blend.

 Travel Clotheslines & Sink Plugs Suck